evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 console.log("Good morning " + chance.country({ full:true }) + " !");
 ```

-This will allow us to write a different message in the console everytime a container is run.
+This will allow us to write a different message in the console every time a container is run.
-The tests are conclusive, we get the different messages everytime.
+The tests are conclusive, we get the different messages every time.

 ### Part B
 In this part, we will first install `express`, the npm module with `npm install --save express`.